Registration Now Open!

 Once registered for the event (be sure to indicate location you are attending), you will receive a confirmation email containing additional details.

-Please contact Ellie Sarcia at firstname.lastname@example.org if you have questions, your contact information changes and/or if you wish to receive announcements via email about future events.
+Contact Ellie Sarcia at firstname.lastname@example.org if you have questions about this event. your contact information changes and/or if you wish to receive announcements via email about future events.

 MHLAC CONFERENCE POLICIES: